>>> def simple_coroutine(): # (1)

 Those soothing words are no longer part of the PEP—because they don’t cover all the corner cases.
 But they are OK as a first approximation.

-in two steps: first, its basic behavior, which covers many use cases.
+We will tackle our study of yield from in two steps: first, its basic behavior, which covers many use cases.

 After that, we’ll see what happens when the subgenerator is terminated before it runs to completion, as well as other exceptional execution paths.